 September 29, 2017 Technical Report

-Introduces a design framework for cyber warfare exercises.
-It ensures that in designing team-based exercises, realism is factored into every aspect of the participant experience.read
+R-EACTR is a design framework for cyber warfare exercises.
+It ensures that designs of team-based exercises factor realism into all aspects of the participant experience.read